Inkala/soot-escape/README.md

 - Start the game
 - Goes to smash game when Start button is clicked

-### splashScreen
+### gameScreen
 - Game running
 - Lives += 0
 - When lives reach 0, goes to Game Over Screen

 ### gameOverScreen
 - Shows Game Over message, score and Retry button
-- Goes back to Splash Screen when Retry button is clicked
+- Goes back to Game Screen when Retry button is clicked

 ## Task